metalbear-co/mirrord.dev/content/docs/reference/targets/index.md

 In order to run targetless, you need to not specify a target in the configuration file, in case you are using one.
 In your IDE you can pick the `No Target ("targetless")` option in the target selection dialog (or just not make a selection).
-Moreover, the [environment variable used to specify a target](#using-an-environment-variable) has to be unset (or set to an empty value) if you want to run targetless.
+Moreover, you should make sure [the environment variable used to specify a target](#using-an-environment-variable) isn't set (or is set to an empty value) if you want to run targetless.

 > **Note:** In order to set the namespace the agent is going to be created in, set the agent namespace, not the
 > target namespace.
 That value can be set via the `agent.namespace` configuration file field, the -a CLI argument,